What is a Business Conversion?

-The term ‘conversion’ can refer to converting one entity type to another, such as a corporation to an LLC, or it can refer to converting an entity to a different state.
+The term “conversion” can refer to converting one entity type to another, such as a corporation to an LLC, or converting an entity to a different state.

 The need for either of these types of conversion can arise for a number of reasons.
 The entity might have been formed originally in a state that does not offer the level of asset protection the owner needs.
 The business might not be the correct entity type for the business type.
 Or, the business might be relocating and, therefore, needs to be filed in the new state where it will be operating.